Cedar Plank Trout and Ginger Guacamole

 1. Set half the grill to medium-high heat.

-2. Drain the cedar planks and arrange the trout filets, skin side down, on top.
+2. Drain the cedar planks and arrange the trout fillets skin-side down on top.
 Brush with sesame oil and season with salt and pepper.
-Place on the grill on the opposite side of the heat source, cover, and cook 20-25 minutes until the fish flakes easily with a fork.
+Place on the grill on the opposite side of the heat source, cover, and cook 20–25 minutes until the fish flakes easily with a fork.
 Remove and set aside.

-3. To make guacamole, place all guac ingredients in a food processor and blend until pureed and well combined.
-Taste and season with more salt or lime juice if needed.
+3. Make the guacamole: place all guacamole ingredients in a food processor and blend until pureed and well combined.
+Taste and season with more salt or lime juice as needed.

-4. Serve trout with a heft dollop of guac.
-(Find the link above)
+4. Serve the trout with a generous dollop of the ginger guacamole alongside.

 Frequently Asked Questions